psevestre/openid-fapi/Financial_API_Grant_Management.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank Vladimir Dzhuvinov, Takahiko Kawasaki, Roland Hedberg, Filip Skokan, Dave Tonge, and Brian Campbell for their valuable feedback and contributions that helped to evolve this specification.
+We would like to thank Vladimir Dzhuvinov, Takahiko Kawasaki, Roland Hedberg, Filip Skokan, Dave Tonge, Brian Campbell and Ralph Bragg for their valuable feedback and contributions that helped to evolve this specification.

 # Notices